 Medications

 Certain medications, including some chemotherapy drugs, antimalarial medications, and antibiotics, can cause hyperpigmentation as a side effect.
+Consult with your prescribing doctor if you suspect a medication is causing dark spots.

 Genetics

 Genetic predisposition can make some individuals more prone to developing dark spots, particularly freckles and sun-induced pigmentation.
+Discuss any concerns with a skincare specialist for the most effective treatments.

 How Can We Remove Dark Spots on the Face? – Treatment Options

-There are several effective treatments for reducing the appearance of dark spots, ranging from topical treatments to professional procedures.:
+There are several effective treatments for reducing the appearance of dark spots, ranging from topical treatments to professional procedures:

 Understanding Pigment Formation